KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-EmbedYoutube.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [emt by jirsis](https://github.com/jirsis/emt)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `Magic Mirror` in file `emt.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-EMTValencia by TheRaulXP](https://github.com/TheRaulXP/MMM-EMTValencia)

 1. No image found.
 2. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-EnergyMonitor by deg0nz](https://github.com/deg0nz/MMM-EnergyMonitor)